MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 <div class="note">
     <strong>Note:</strong>
     <p>
         If not accepted, invoice link will expire 30 days after due date.
-After expiration invoice link data is deleted.
+After expiration invoice link data and PDF will be deleted.
     </p>
 </div>